 I have shared an instant pot pumpkin curry recipe before, this time I am sharing a mashed pumpkin curry.
 This is a Punjabi style pumpkin curry, also called pethe ki subzi (petha is pumpkin in Punjabi).

-This is like curried mashed pumpkin.
+This is like curried mashed pumpkin, which would be a great side for the thanksgiving meal.
 If you like pumpkin, it is going to be a favorite for sure!

 It is a sweet and spicy pumpkin curry recipe.
 It has the sweetness of the pumpkin, spiciness of the Indian spices and tanginess of the dry mango powder or lime juice.

 Some people call this curry Pumpkin Bharta, or Kaddu ka bharta, which is an apt name, as it is a mashed similar to baingan bharta.

 Traditionally this curry is made with red pumpkin.
 However you can also use kabocha squash or butternut squash to make this easy pumpkin curry.
 Enjoy it with paratha or naan, or even better with poori.

 Another way I have been using all the pumpkins is making pumpkin puree, which can be used in a variety of dishes.
 I have used it in pancakes, parathas, and pie's already.

 Don't throw away the pumpkin seeds, and make these crunchy delicious roasted pumpkin seeds in the air fryer or oven.